 What Can You Do with a Graphic Arts Management Degree?

-Graduates are well-prepared to work in many areas of the graphic arts and printing industry and usually being their careers in entry-level managerial or technical positions.
+Graduates are well-prepared to work in many areas of the graphic arts and printing industry and usually begin their careers in entry-level managerial or technical positions.
 Many entrepreneurial graduates start their own graphic arts and printing companies.

 Locations where graduates work include:

 Common job titles of graduates working in the printing industry include:

 - printing estimators